-Floors that are exposed on the underside to outdoor temperatures are often poorly insulated.
+The truth is that our floors often don’t need to be insulated because they are inside the building envelope.
+Floors that are exposed on the underside to outdoor temperatures do need insulation however, and unfortunately, the job is often done poorly.
 Such floors can be found in homes with post foundations, in rooms over garages, and in cantilevered bays.

 In many cases, these floors are casually insulated with fiberglass batts and covered with OSB or plywood.
 If the batts aren’t thick enough to fill the joist bays, they may fall away from the subfloor and rest on the OSB below.
 At that point, the floor assembly has an R-value of 0.

 This type of floor usually leaks a lot of air, and the floor feels cold all winter long.
 If the floor includes plumbing, frozen pipes are a distinct possibility.

 There are two important reasons to do a careful job of air-sealing the floor of a bonus room over a garage: to improve the home’s energy performance and to prevent carbon monoxide from entering the room.
 Even after air-sealing, it’s essential that you install a CO detector.

 When insulating a bonus-room floor, you’ll usually be working from below.
 If the area of the heated bonus room above the garage is smaller than the area of the garage ceiling, you’ll need to install blocking between the joists to provide an air barrier where the floor insulation stops.
 Locate the blocking under the kneewalls.

 Blocking can be made from 2x lumber or rigid foam.
 If it is being installed between I-joists or floor trusses, rigid foam will be easier to cut into odd shapes than lumber.
 Whether you use 2x or rigid foam, it’s important to seal the perimeter of each piece of blocking with caulk or canned spray foam.